connorodea/ai-faceless-yt/README.md

 ## Web UI

-The FastAPI server serves a minimal HTML interface at `http://localhost:8000/`.
-Enter your script and click **Generate Video** to run the pipeline in the browser.
-The page will display a link to the generated video when the process finishes.
+The FastAPI server also ships with a small Bootstrap-based interface at `http://localhost:8000/`.
+Paste your script into the form and click **Generate Video**.
+When processing finishes the page shows a link to the resulting video.

 ## Troubleshooting
 - Ensure all API keys are set in `.env` (see below).